daikisato12/Sato2024_Fruitfly_collectives/README.md

 IN this repository you find codes used in Sato &amp; Takahashi (2024) Neurogenomic variation enhances collective antipredator performance in _Drosophila_.

 # Codes
 All the scripts used to analyze data and make tables & figures are stored in `/codes/` directory.
-The `../data/` directory indicated in codes are currently provided via private links.
+The behavioral and genomic dataset stored in `../data/` directory indicated in codes are currently provided via private links.

 # Tested environments
 - macOS Big Sur version 11.6.4